dixonwhitmire/etswell/README.md

 # etswell
-etswell is a Go-based data ingestion and loading tool focused on making ETL pipelines reliable, observable, and—ideally—uneventful.
+etswell is data ingestion and loading tool focused on making ETL pipelines reliable, observable, and—ideally—uneventful.